uktrade/data-workspace-frontend/CONTRIBUTING.md

 3. Make your changes in a text editor.

-4. Preview your changes locally.
+4. Preview your changes locally:

     ```bash
     pip install -r requirements-docs.txt  # Only needed once
     mkdocs serve
     ```

 5. Commit your change and push to your fork.
-Ideally the commit message will follow the [Conventional Commit specification](https://www.conventionalcommits.org/).
+Ideally the commit message will follow the [Conventional Commit specification](https://www.conventionalcommits.org/):

     ```bash
     git add docs/getting-started.md  # Repeat for each file changed